 The school principal's guide on how to become a superintendent

-For principals like you, the desire to progress to superintendent is a natural next step.
-It’s an administrator role that builds upon many of the skills you’re already developing, including leadership, communication and the ability to establish a clear vision for your school.
+For principals like you, the desire to progress to school superintendent is a natural next step.
+It’s an administrator role that builds upon many of the skills you’ve already developed, including leadership, communication and the ability to establish a clear vision for your school.

 Now that you’ve gained experience as a principal, not to mention the time you spent teaching, you’re ready to move up and start making a difference at a higher level.
 You’ve seen what works for students and what doesn’t.
 This is important because being a good superintendent requires a deep understanding of the students and other people you serve.